bilbospocketses/abs-app/docs/TV_USER_GUIDE.md

 ### Installation

 The TV version of audiobookshelf will be available in the Google Play Store once the app maintainer has an opportunity to publish it.

+In the meantime, you can sideload the apk located here: https://github.com/bilbospocketses/audiobookshelf-app/releases/tag/android-tv-v1.0

 Once installed, the app appears in your TV launcher alongside your other apps.

 ![Audiobookshelf in the Android TV launcher](images/tv-launcher.png)